ocaml/dune/doc/concepts/preprocessing-spec.rst

 Preprocessor Dependencies
 -------------------------

-If your preprocessor needs extra dependencies you should use the ``preprocessor_deps`` field available in the ``library``, ``executable``, and ``executables`` stanzas.
+If your preprocessor needs extra dependencies, you should use the ``preprocessor_deps`` field available in the ``library``, ``executable``, and ``executables`` stanzas.